slammingprogramming/Pong-Unleashed/README.md

 High scores and leaderboards: Add a high score system and leaderboards to encourage competition among players and provide a sense of achievement.

-AI improvements: Enhance the AI-controlled paddle's behavior by implementing more advanced strategies and decision-making algorithms, making it more challenging and realistic to play against.

 Customizable paddle skins: Allow players to choose different paddle skins or even upload their own custom images to personalize their paddles.

 Achievements and rewards: Introduce achievements or unlockable rewards for completing specific challenges or reaching milestones within the game.